Ada-Developers-Academy/daily-curriculum/cohort_schedules/C07_classroom.md

 * Write complex command line programs in Ruby
 * Use object-oriented programming principals to build scalable, maintainable programs
-* Process and build relations between data from files
+* Read and write files, and process large amounts of data
 * Verify code from the outset using test-driven development

 ### HTML & CSS

 HTML and CSS are two of the core technologies on which the web is built, allowing web developers to structure content in a hierarchy and specify how it should be presented to the user.
-Both are foundational for much of the rest of the course.
+Both are foundational for web develoeprs.

 Students should be able to: